 Once you’ve selected the fields/columns you want to show in the table, click Apply, and a wpDataTable will be created and displayed in the “Table preview and columns setup” card.
 You can see in the image on the left that the new wpDataTable has 11 columns: 10 columns created from Form Fields, and one created from Common Fields (“Entry Date”).
 Each row represents one form entry that was previously added in the form.

-Each Gravity form-based wpDataTable receives an extra Gravity settings tab on the table configuration page, along with several some additional table settings.
+Each Gravity form-based wpDataTable receives an extra Gravity settings tab on the table configuration page, along with several additional table settings.
 These will allow you to narrow the range of form entries to be displayed in wpDataTable – by status and by date.

 By choosing one of the two possible filtering logic options in the Filter by date selectbox, you can filter entries by their date.
-It is possible to choose between Filter by date range and Filter by last X time period options, or you can leave this dropdown empty if you don’t wish to filter form entries that are displayed in the table.
+It is possible to choose between Filter by date range and Filter by last X time period options, or you can leave this dropdown empty if you don’t want to filter form entries that are displayed in the table.

 Filter by date range – If you select this option, two input fields (“From” and “To”) will be displayed by the Filter by date selectbox.
 By choosing several date values in these datetimepicker input fields, wpDataTable rows will be updated by date range once entries have been added to the form.